-Inset dormer windows will usually be accepted on the rear roof slopes but only rarely on the front or the side.
-They should not dominate the roof slope.
+Inset dormer windows will usually be accepted on the rear roof slopes but will be normally resisted on the front or the side.
+They should not dominate the rood slope.

 Dormer windows should be of traditional design.
 A roof shape in keeping with the original profile is preferred but a flat roofed dormer may be necessary in smaller or shallower roofs, to allow 500mm to the ridge, valleys and hips.
 All dormer windows should be finished with moulded eaves, cornices and timber fascias.
 Where possible the window(s) of the dormer should align with the windows of the main house.